At least 1 killed, 4 injured in Midtown Atlanta shooting as police search for suspect

 At least one person was killed and at least four others were injured in a shooting Wednesday at a medical building in Atlanta, authorities said.
 No suspect was in custody, but police identified him on Twitter as Deion Patterson, 24.

-Police said an "active shooter situation" unfolded inside a building on West Peachtree Street between 12th Street and 13th Street in Atlanta's Midtown neighborhood.
+In a tweet, Northside Hospital said it is "cooperating with law enforcement" following a shooting at its Midtown location.

+Shortly after 12:30 p.m., police said they were responding to an "active shooter situation" in the area and urged people to shelter in place.
+Just after 3 p.m., police said the shelter-in-place order was lifted.

 One victim died at the scene of the shooting and four others were taken to a hospital for treatment, police said in a statement.
-Police didn't immediately provide the victims' conditions.
+Three patients were in critical condition and one was in stable condition, according to Grady Memorial Hospital.

 "Officers are actively searching for the suspect and any other victims," police tweeted.

-In a tweet, Northside Hospital said it is "cooperating with law enforcement" following a shooting at their Midtown location.

-"We urge people in the area to shelter in place and follow instructions from law enforcement on the scene," the hospital wrote.

-Police urged people to avoid the area or shelter in place and released four images of a suspect on social media, saying the suspect was "believed to be armed and dangerous and should not be approached."
+Police released several images of the suspect on social media, saying the suspect was "believed to be armed and dangerous and should not be approached."

+A woman who lives in Midtown told CBS affiliate WANF-TV that it was a "very sad day."

+"I'm not going to live in fear because I love this community," the woman said.
+"I'm just sad that this happened in Atlanta and it's happening all over the world."

 This is a breaking news story.
 Check back for updates.